sharpecs/mycota/README.md

 ================================ END OF REPORT =====================================
 ```

-The R-squared value is much higher than the previous, indicating a better-fitting model.
-The coefficients for group and role have a positive correlation, while substrate has a negative direction.
-The AIC for this model is also lower than the previous.
-In contrast to the spatial lag, spatial error regression models spatial interactions with the independent variables, assuming that errors are correlated with nearest neighbors.
+The *R-squared* value is significantly higher than the previous summary, indicating a better-fitting model.
+The coefficients for *Group* and *Role* exhibit a positive correlation, while *Substrate* shows a negative direction.
+This is differs from the OLS regression without spatial lag, which indicated *Group* having a negative direction.
+The AIC for this model also possesses a lower value than the previous one.
+In contrast to the spatial lag, the spatial error regression models spatial interactions with the independent variables, assuming that errors are correlated with nearest neighbours.

 ```
 REGRESSION RESULTS